Skip to main content

 Art and life beneath the waves

-Undersea follows Seaside Modern (2021) and Seafaring (2022) in a trilogy of exhibitions curated by art historian James Russell.
+Undersea follows Seaside Modern (2021) and Seafaring (2022) to complete a trilogy of exhibitions curated by art historian James Russell.

 Image: Tom Anholt, Deep Dive, 2022.
 Courtesy Josh Lilley, London. © Tom Anholt and Josh Lilley.
 Photo credit: Gunter Lepkowski.